cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

 * Create game: costs 10.
 Conceptually, it should include the costs of closing a game.
 If that was not the case, the losing player would be incentivized to let the game hit its timeout.
 * Play move: costs 1.
 You could make it cost 0 when the player loses the game, in order to incentivize the player to conclude the game instead of letting it hit the time out.
 * Reject: costs 0 because you want to incentivize cleaning up the state.
-This transaction would still cost what Cosmos SDK bills for transactions.
+This transaction would still cost what your chain is configured to charge for basic transactions.

 So you define the cost: